secondbit/secondbit.github.com/_posts/2012-10-20-introducing-pastry.md

 ## A Really Badass Lego

-Pastry, on its own, doesn't solve this problem for us.
-Pastry is really good at one thing: making servers self-organising.
-As a distributed hash table, Pastry helps your application quickly and efficiently route messages amongst any number of servers.
+Wendy, on its own, doesn't solve this problem for us.
+Wendy is really good at one thing: making servers self-organising.
+As a distributed hash table, Wendy helps your application quickly and efficiently route messages amongst any number of servers.
 The problem is, it's not multi-cast; a message will only get delivered to a single Node.
 What happens if we have multiple WebSocket servers, or the message gets delivered to an API server?
 That's no good.

 But it does take care of that whole "sending messages" thing.

-The cool thing is, Pastry isn't just a package on its own; it can be built on.
-We supply [an interface](http://go.pkgdoc.org/secondbit.org/pastry#Application) that you can fill in your own applications to receive callbacks from Pastry when significant events in the cluster happen.
+The cool thing is, Wendy isn't just a package on its own; it can be built on.
+We supply [an interface](http://go.pkgdoc.org/secondbit.org/wendy#Application) that you can fill in your own applications to receive callbacks from Wendy when significant events in the cluster happen.

 Our next project is a package (codenamed Peter) that will handle the publishing and subscribing aspects, which will finally solve our problem.

 ## Open Source

-We love open source, so Pastry is licensed under the permissive [MIT License](http://opensource.org/licenses/MIT).
+We love open source, so Wendy is licensed under the permissive [MIT License](http://opensource.org/licenses/MIT).
 Use it, abuse it, do what you will with it.
 Just please don't sue us.

 If you'd like to contribute, we love you.
-There's [information in the README](https://github.com/secondbit/pastry#contributing) about how to do that.
+There's [information in the README](https://github.com/secondbit/wendy#contributing) about how to do that.
 It's pretty straight-forward: fork us, modify the source, go fmt it (like a good little Gopher), and send us a pull request.
 Not so bad, right?

-If you notice something wrong with Pastry, run into a bug, or have a suggestion, we'd love it if you'd [open an issue](https://github.com/secondbit/pastry/issues/new).
+If you notice something wrong with Wendy, run into a bug, or have a suggestion, we'd love it if you'd [open an issue](https://github.com/secondbit/wendy/issues/new).
 We like pull requests more, but issues are awesome, too.

 ## Get Go-ing

 We had to make at least one Go pun.

-You can get Pastry in a way that should be familiar to any Go user by now: run "go get secondbit.org/pastry" on your commandline.
+You can get Wendy in a way that should be familiar to any Go user by now: run "go get secondbit.org/wendy" on your commandline.
 Yes, we used a vanity URL.
 Sue us.

-You can find the [source](https://github.com/secondbit/pastry) on Github.
-You'll see some [instructions](https://github.com/secondbit/pastry/#use) on how to use it in the README.
+You can find the [source](https://github.com/secondbit/wendy) on Github.
+You'll see some [instructions](https://github.com/secondbit/wendy/#use) on how to use it in the README.

-We're really excited to be releasing Pastry today, even in this alpha form.
+We're really excited to be releasing Wendy today, even in this alpha form.
 Feel free to [let us know what you think](/contact).
 We'd love to hear from you.

 ![Distribute ALL the things!](/images/posts/distribute-all-the-things.jpg)